ulule/makroud/README.md

 }
 ```

-Once you obtain a user record, you can preload it's profile by executing:
+Once you obtain a user record, you can preload its profile by executing:

 ```go
 err := makroud.Preload(ctx, driver, &user, makroud.WithPreloadField("Profile"))